Jack Leiter: Texas Rangers (2024–present)

-On April 18, 2024, the Texas Rangers selected Leiter’s contract and promoted him to make his major league debut that day against the Detroit Tigers.
-In his debut game, he allowed eight hits and seven earned runs with three strikeouts in 3 2/3 innings to earn a no decision as the Rangers ultimately won against the Tigers 9–7.
-In his first season with the Rangers, Leiter had a rocky season with a 10-10 record and 3.86 ERA but struck out 148 batters in 1512/3 innings.
+On April 18, 2024, the Rangers selected Leiter’s contract and promoted him to make his major league debut that day against the Detroit Tigers.
+Making his debut as the Rangers' starting pitcher, he allowed eight hits and seven earned runs with three strikeouts in 3 2/3 innings and earned a no decision as the Rangers ultimately won 9–7.
+He recorded his first MLB strikeout on three pitches against Riley Greene of the Detroit Tigers, the first batter he faced.
+Leiter was optioned to Round Rock the next day.
+He pitched in a total of nine games for the Rangers during the 2024 season and went 0-3 with an 8.83 ERA, 31 strikeouts and 17 walks over 35 2/3 innings.